forgemo/bittrex-java-client/README.md

-# bittrex-java-client - ApiVesion v1.1
+# bittrex-java-client - ApiVersion v1.1

 Java client for the bittrex.com Api